 It’s highly recommended to switch to a Pro account on TikTok.
 TikTok Pro is currently free for all TikTok users.
 To do so; go to Settings, Manage My Account, and on the bottom, click on Switch to Pro Account.

-In order to create a business account, you’ll need to sign up as a regular user first.
+In order to create a business account and use TikTok for business, you’ll need to sign up as a regular user first.
 You can create an account with either an email address, phone number, or an existing social media account.

 Important tips when using TikTok (also when using other social media platforms)